Humbly Homemade

 • Mashing: Don't over-mash your potatoes which can make them become gluey.

 • Storing: Make sure you let your loaf cool completely before storing.
-Then wrap it loosely in a paper bag or kitchen towel and store it at room temp in a cool, dry place.
+Then wrap it loosely in a paper bag or kitchen towel and store it at room temperature.

-• Flour: FYI Bread flour is also called baker’s flour.
-And while you substitute all purpose flour, the texture and flavor will be slightly different.
+• Flour: Bread flour is also called baker's flour.

 • Potatoes: I've also tested this recipe with baker's potatoes, which work just as well as russet potatoes, as long as you peel them.